 Inset: E.J.
-Harnden joined Brad Gushue's team in the off-season, and made an immediate impact on its way to a Brier victory.
+Harnden joined Brad Gushue's team in the off-season, and made an immediate

 "At this stage of my career, it's not always about winning and losing.
 It's about those life experiences and for that week in Ottawa, that was a pretty incredible life experience to have that many people behind you.
 Not just behind you, but the way they were behind you," explained Gushue, who has 20 Brier appearances dating back to 2003.